-- spilling oil, gasoline or any other toxic substance or waste material in any place, but particularly in a lake, marsh, swamp, flood plain or a waterway, in the case of the fish habitat; - traversing such waterways or along a river bank or sandbank in a motorized vehicle; - constructing a dam on such waterways, which, in addition to preventing the free run of fish, may modify their habitat; - · removing gravel from the bed of such a waterway, or backfilling.
+- spilling oil, gasoline or any other toxic substance or waste material in any place, but particularly in a lake, marsh, swamp, flood plain or a waterway, in the case of the fish habitat; - traversing such waterways or along a river bank or sandbank in a motorized vehicle; - constructing a dam on such waterways, which, in addition to preventing the free run of fish, may modify their habitat; - removing gravel from the bed of such a waterway, or backfilling.

-If you witness such acts, report them to a wildlife protection officer via S.O.S Poaching at 1 800 463-2191, or contact a wildlife protection office (see page 46).
+If you witness such acts, report them to a wildlife protection officer via S.O.S Poaching at 1 800 463-2191.
 Remember that :

-- even minor operation can cause damage to the fish habitat; - any environment where there is water, even periodically (in spring, for example) may be vital for fish.
+- even minor operation can cause damage to the fish habitat: - any environment where there is water, even periodically (in spring, for example) may be vital for fish.

-To find out more about the applicable regulations, contact an office of the Department (see page 46).
+To find out more about the applicable regulations, contact the Department's Customer Services at 1 877 346-6763.